 Safety Gloves | 1 pair | Protect hands during work |

-Preparing Your Staircase for Transformation
+First Shaping Your Staircase for the Change

-Cleaning and Surface Preparation
+Surface Cleaning and Preparation

 For the treads and risers, I lightly sanded them to remove any glossy finish.
 This step ensured the paint would adhere properly.
 I also sanded the balusters and handrail to create a smooth surface for refinishing.